guhan/zerotociso/docs/MAC.md

 # Mandatory Access Control (MAC)
-Mandatory Access Control (MAC) is a security model and access control mechanism used in computer systems and networks to enforce strict, hierarchical access controls based on security labels and predefined rules.
+Mandatory Access Control (MAC) is a security model and access control mechanism used in computer systems and networks to enforce **strict, hierarchical access controls based on security labels and predefined rules**.
 Unlike discretionary access control (DAC), where users have some discretion in determining access permissions, MAC enforces access decisions independently of user discretion.

 - Lattice based model